irmkar/EventManagementApp/README.md

 - Edit Event: Modify existing event details.
 - Delete Event: Remove an event from the list.
 - Event Details: View the full details of an event.

+## Seeding Data

+The application automatically seeds the database with an initial admin user and roles when the database is first created.
+The following default user is created:

+- Username: admin@example.com
+- Password: Admin@123
+The admin user is assigned the "Admin" role.
+This seeding process is handled automatically when you run the application for the first time after setting up the database.